HAS-Tools-Fall2020/homework-csalcedo959/Submissions/15_Week15/Salcedo_HW15.md

 ## *Name:* Camilo Salcedo
 ## *Date:* December 7th 2020

+### Grade
+3/3 - Great work.
+Glad you got it working and I'm happy you were able to use Diana's fix to debug your problem.

 ## Table of Contents:
 1. [ Week 15 Forecasts ](#forecasts)
 2. [ Supercomputing](#superc)